Cherry Hill, Wentworth: The only listed house at Wentworth for sale after decade-long rebuild

 His search for unique building materials took him on an odyssey: to Greece for the Verde Tinos marble used for the terrace wall; to Carrara, Italy, for the Onyx Kilimanjaro from Tanzania used for the almost four-ton living room wall;to the quarries of Alicante, Spain, for the rare ivory Crema Marfil marble used for the polished floors of the ground floor; and to the Italian mountains for the zebra-veined, white Calacatta marble used for the lady’s bathroom.

 This passion for perfection is reflected in every aspect of Cherry Hill’s revival.
-The in-filled east courtyard has been rebuilt to house a basement cinema, study, laundry and wine cellar, with a subterranean link to a new, standalone pavilion providing guest accommodation, a plant room and a garage.
+The in-filled east courtyard has been rebuilt to house a basement cinema, study, laundry and wine cellar, with a subterranean link to a new, stand-alone pavilion providing guest accommodation, a plant room and a garage.

 To the west of the main house, a complete new wing has been built beyond the defining curved wall of Hill’s original design.
 Planned on three levels, this provides a generous, part-double-height reception room, two guest bedrooms, a spa and relaxation suite and the house’s most dramatic contemporary feature: an underground swimming pool with a descending floor.

-Cherry Hill is for sale via Knight Frank and Christie’s – see more details and pictures.
+Cherry Hill is for sale via Knight Frank – see more details and pictures.
+You can also see the owners’ video of the property, or request more information, at www.modernistmasterpiece.com.

 The spectacular new houses at Wentworth that have entranced the world’s super-rich